aryelgois/medools-router/README.md

 - `GET`: By default, responses contain a JSON representation of the requested route

-  - Resource requests receive a `Link` header listing the location of foreign models
+  - Resource requests include a `Link` header listing the location of foreign models

   - Collection requests include a `Link` header for pagination and a